ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 }
 ```

-Now let's invoke
+Now let's invoke the standard way
 ```
 add(5,10) //15;
 ```

-How would this look with call?
+How would this look with _call_?
 ```
 add.call(null, 5, 10) //15;
 ```

-And apply?
+And _apply_?
 ```
 add.apply(null, [5,10]) //15;
 ```

-Ok, so as we mentioned call and apply allow you to specify the value of _this_

 So the genereal form of each is:
 **call**